 reception.
 In February Alten travels with his wife to Hollywood, Florida, where he paints bathing

-beach umbrellas.
-A young Grand Rapids woman, Helen Balbach, coincidentally vacationing there,
+umbrellas.
+A young Grand Rapids woman, Helen Balbach, coincidentally vacationing there, poses

-canvases.
-Paints two portraits of Judge Walter H. North (one was acquired in 1996 by the Kalamazoo
+Paints two portraits of Judge Walter H. North (one was acquired in 1996 by the Kalamazoo Institute of

-rocks at Laguna Beach.
-Likely he visits and paints with Norman Chamberlain, who had settled in
+Beach.
+Likely he visits and paints with Norman Chamberlain, who had settled in Laguna Beach.

 1930 Exhibits two beach scenes at the Grand Rapids Art Gallery in May and a similar painting

-Exhibits Laguna Seascape (Private Collection), The Sea Nymph (Anita M. Gilleo Trust),
+Laguna Seascape (Private Collection), The Sea Nymph (Anita M. Gilleo Trust), and Sacred

 1931 Travels to New York in January with apparent intent to sail for Europe, but returns home